particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 - It can be confusing to move devices that are offline, because devices will enter quarantine in the old product for a period of time before they self-correct and move themselves into their new product.

-If you are absolutely sure you want to move devices from a product to another product you can use the [move devices into a product](/tools/product-tools/device-move) tool, however be sure to read all of the caveats on that page before doing so.
+If you are absolutely sure you want to move devices from a product to another product you can use the [move devices into a product](https://github.com/particle-iot/node-example-device-move) script, however be sure to read all of the caveats on that page before doing so.

 - If you want to move entire products from the free tier into your your organization later, you can do so with a [support ticket](https://support.particle.io/).
 - Team members with administrative access can create new products in your organization directly from the console at any time.